41B8E9AB3287C1543A1537528B3DB506

 5. Transfer the syrup to a glass jar or bottle and store it in the refrigerator for up to 2 weeks.

-Feel free to experiment with different flavors by adding spices like cinnamon or nutmeg, or even a splash of your favorite liqueur.
+Feel free to experiment with different flavors by adding spices like cinnamon, nutmeg, or even a splash of your favorite liqueur.
 Enjoy the rich and versatile flavors of homemade coffee syrup in your favorite beverages and desserts!

 Ingredients: